-This is probably one of the best known Spanish songs for kids in the U.S. It is often sung with the English version at school programs.
-It is popular because it teaches just a few body parts and kids love it.
+This is probably one of the best known Spanish songs for kids in the U.S. It was composed by Gil Raldiris of Puerto Rico and is performed by Tom Pease, Sol y Canto, Music with Sara and other artists.
+It is often sung with the English version at school programs.
+The song is popular because it teaches just a few body parts and kids love it.
 It is short, fun, and they get to clap, stomp and dance.

 This Spanish song for kids is perfect for beginning language learners.
 It teaches just a few body parts, common verbs, and uses movement to enhance learning.